 This laboratory provides hands-on laboratory experience in differential ultracentrifugation, protein assays and linear least-squares analysis, anatomy and evolution of the genome, bacteria gene regulation, simulated DNA sequencing and DNA database analysis, and DNA manipulation.
 Laboratory safety is also reviewed.
 Submission of two formal laboratory reports is required for this course.
 Both classical and modern-day molecular biology techniques are used.
-Prerequisites: BIO 138, BIO 238, CHEM 238, BIO 118L, BIO 218L, and CHEM 218L.
+Prerequisites: BIO 118L; BIO 218L; CHEM 218L.
 Three laboratory hours per week.
-Grade of "C" or above required.

-BIO 450 In-Service Training and Instrumentation'
+BIO 450 In-Service Training and Instrumentation

-This course involves the study of the basic principles of microscopy (including histotechniques, instrumentation theory, and application), as well as in-service training.
+This course involves the study of the basic principles of microscopy (including histo-techniques, instrumentation theory, and application), as well as in-service training.
 Two-fifths of the course deals with theory and laboratory exercises; three-fifths of the course consists of on-the-job experience in a health agency or institution based on the student's career interests.
 Students spend the last weeks of the semester, for a total of 135 hours, on the job.
-Prerequisites: Senior standing and permission of the Instructor.
-Grade of "C" or above required.
+Prerequisite: Senior standing.